Since Facebook started copying almost all new snapchat features, it’s hard to know where exactly Snapchat now stands.

 Snapchat’s discovery section, which is full of mobile-only daily magazines from the professional publishers, will be evolved into a premier place for premium mobile videos.

 The company calls this program – Snapchat Shows.

 It’ll be a curated destination with similar quality that you see in classy channels like HBO.
-This, in fact, is Snapchat’s new revenue generating strategy as Snap’s hardware, the Spectacles isn’t making any money yet, Snapchat could really use this revenue stream.
+This, in fact, is Snapchat’s new revenue-generating strategy as Snap’s hardware, the Spectacles isn’t making any money yet, Snapchat could really use this revenue stream.

 Furthermore, this constant stream of Discover editions is filling Snapchat with professional content with which, it could be possible to drag new and the lapsed users back into the app.

-The new Snapchat Shows will appear as featured tiles below your friends’ Snapchat stories and in the discovery section.
+The new Snapchat Shows will appear as featured titles below your friends’ Snapchat stories and in the discovery section.
 Snap earns money from them by inserting ads in between these episodes, and use a part of that cash to pay the creators.